aasthadhavan/Plushie-Claw-Machine-/README.md

 <h2>Plushie Claw Machine 🎀</h2>
-> *"Just one more try...
-I'm sure I'll win this time."*

 A cute little browser-based claw machine game where you try your luck at grabbing adorable plushies!
 Inspired by the arcade claw machines that somehow always seem to have a mind of their own.

 <h3>Features</h3>